 Watching their demise from the comfort of the CCTV footage in his house, it isn’t long before the two seaweed-logged lovers make their way to deliver a taste a Nielsen’s own medicine to their killer.

 Possibly the creepiest of all the stories, a sure sign of its success is the fact you find yourself holding your breath as the tide washes in.
-The cast are particularly successful in bringing King’s story to life, Nielsen and Danson both playing against type to great effect, the only negative point being the rather slip-shod cockle-encrusted zombies.
+The cast is particularly successful in bringing King’s story to life, Nielsen and Danson both playing against type to great effect, the only negative point being the rather slip-shod cockle-encrusted zombies.

 A straight-ahead ‘thing-in-a-box’ story, the box in question being uncovered under a set of stairs by a college janitor after being overlooked for 148 years.
 After convincing one of the lecturers to assist him in opening the crate, a yet-like ball of teeth and hair begins to devour all who go near it.
 Eventually, dusty old Hal Holbrook learns of its existence and plots to use the beast to rid himself of his drunk and abusive wife (Barbeau).
 It all goes swimmingly, as you’d imagine.